Your Feet can be a Pain in Your Back

 At some point in our lives 75-80 percent of us will experience back pain with it being the fifth most common reason for a visit to the doctor’s office.
 Most causes of back pain are mechanical or non-organic – meaning they are not caused by serious conditions, such as inflammatory arthritis, infection, fracture or cancer.
 Back pain is also the most frequent cause of activity limitation in people younger than 45 years old and Americans spend at least $50 billion per year on back pain.

 One cause of back pain that is over looked is a condition called excessive pronation or more commonly known as flat feet and occurs more often than you would think.
+Back pain caused by feet is a real concern, and is often unexpected.
 As you can see in the diagram when excessive pronation is present it causes a chain reaction that affects the rest of our body in a way that changes the length of the involved leg.
 This change in leg length is called Leg Length Inequality (LLI).
 There are two types of LLI one being structural due to anatomical causes like unequal growth rates, fractures, lesions, and degeneration.
 Functional LLI is far more common and is caused by physiological responses such as excessive pronation, a rolling-in of the foot and produces the apparent shortening of the leg.

 When a person is standing, a difference in leg length results in an uneven foundation for the pelvis, causing various postural shifts in response.
 Eventually specific degenerative changes will be seen in the hip joints, pelvis and spine.
 When we walk the foot/ankle will over pronate, causing excessive inward (medial) rotation of the entire leg.
 These increased rotational forces are transmitted up the leg into the pelvis, especially the sacroiliac (SI) joint.